zdenek-vavrina/markdown-cv/index.md

 ## Experience

 `2021-present`
-**Professor**, *Department of Geosciences and Geography, University of Helsinki*, Helsinki, Finland.
+**Professor**, *Department of Geosciences and Geography, and Helsinki Institute of Sustainability Science (HELSUS), University of Helsinki*, Helsinki, Finland.

 `2013-2023`
 **Adjunct of the Faculty of Graduate Studies**, *Department of Earth Sciences, Dalhousie University*, Halifax, NS, Canada.